poseidon-framework/poseidon-framework.github.io/janno_details.md

 `Contamination` is a list column to represent the different contamination values estimated for a sample with one or multiple software tools.
 As usual multiple values are separated by `;`.

-`Contamination_Err` is another list column to store the respective error term for the values in `Contamination`.
+`Contamination_Err` is another list column to store the respective (standard) error term for the values in `Contamination`.

+Some tools for contamination estimation do not return a mean plus a standard error.
+ContamMix, for example, yields a 95% confidence interval instead, to better represent assymetric output distributions. `Contamination` and `Contamination_Err` can not represent this.
+We suggest to derive a mean and a standard error from these alternative outputs.
+The latter can be calculated as the largest distance from the mean to the limits of the confidence interval.

 `Contamination_Meas` finally is the third necessary list column, which contextualizes the values in `Contamination` and `Contamination_Err`.
 Each measure in these columns has to be accompanied by the software and software version used to calculate it.
 The individual entries might e.g. look like this: